Text-to-CAD Generation Through Infusing Visual Feedback in Large Language Models: Experiments

 \subsection{Main Results}

 \textbf{Quantitative Evaluation.} Table \ref{tab:quantative} summarizes the quantitative results comparing \model\ with baseline methods (see Appendix \ref{apdx:text2cad} for more details).
 Compared to \texttt{GPT-4o}, \model\ outperforms it across all metrics.
-This suggests that while the general model may have acquired some CAD knowledge during pre-training, explicitly optimizing for \ttc, as in our approach, is crucial for improving performance, Compared to Text2CAD, \model\ achieves comparable or better performance on all metrics, with particular strengths in metrics reflecting the visual quality such as LVM score and Avg.
+This suggests that while the general model may have acquired some CAD knowledge during pre-training, explicitly optimizing for \ttc, as in our approach, is crucial for improving performance, Compared to Text2CAD\footnote{Our comparison with Text2CAD is not entirely aligned and is in favor of it.
+Performing poorly on prompts we provided, we have present the results of Text2CAD tested with their original prompts.
+We detail this problem in Appendix \ref{apdx:text2cad}.}, \model\ achieves comparable or better performance on all metrics, with particular strengths in metrics reflecting the visual quality such as LVM score and Avg.
 Rank.
 This highlights the effectiveness of incorporating visual signals in our approach, as opposed to Text2CAD, which relies solely on sequential signals.
 This outcome also aligns with \citet{khan_text2cad_2024}'s limitation statement that Text2CAD is limited to generating only rectangular and cylindrical shapes.
 When faced with complex geometries, it struggles to perform effectively.

 \textbf{Qualitative Evaluation.} Figure \ref{fig:qualitative} compares the results among the ground truth, our method, GPT-4o, and Text2CAD on the test set.
 GPT-4o frequently fails to produce renderable results across most test cases, which aligns with its high invalidity ratio (IR) reported in Table \ref{tab:quantative}.
 While it occasionally generates valid shapes, its outputs are often misaligned with the input prompts.
 Text2CAD generate well-formed shapes without irregular edges or corners.
 However, it often produces oversimplified shapes and, for more complex prompts, tends to generate multiple cubes or panels instead of accurately capturing the intended structure.
 This aligns with its low invalidity ratio (IR) but poor visual scores. such as LVM score and Avg.
 Rank, in Table \ref{tab:quantative}. \model\ provides the most precise response to input instructions and achieves the highest similarity to the ground truth.
 It successfully captures complex shapes, including rectangles, hexagons, and nested structures, such as a hexagonal hole within a cylinder.
 Additionally, it exhibits a strong understanding of language cues, accurately interpreting numerical and qualitative descriptors like ``long" or ``T-shape".
 Additional qualitative results, as well as our model’s ability to generate multiple varied outputs, are presented and discussed in Appendix \ref{apdx:qualitative} and \ref{apdx:text-to-multiple-cad}.